syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 {:.caption}

 ### Data Matrix
 The [DataMatrixBarcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Controls.Barcode.DataMatrixBarcode.html) is widely used in printed media such as labels and letters.
 It can be read easily by a Barcode reader and also by mobile phones.
-It consists of a Grid of dark and light dots or blocks forming square or rectangular symbol.
+It consists of a grid of dark and light dots or blocks forming square or rectangular symbol.
 The data encoded in the Barcode can be either number or alphanumeric.

 {% tabs %}
 {% highlight xaml %}